aeternity/protocol/node/api/channels_api_usage.md

 ## Channel solo close
 It is possible to close the channel unilaterally, e.g. if the other party has disconnected and is expected never to return.
-The channel fsm can be asked to generate a `channel_close_solo` transaction and post it on-chain.
+The channel FSM can be asked to generate a `channel_close_solo` transaction and post it on-chain.
 The resulting transaction will include the latest mutually signed offchain state, or the empty string, indicating that the latest state is what's on the chain.